-Entry into undergraduate work depends on student preparation for a major field of study, high school rank, and results of the scholastic aptitude test (SAT or American College Testing ACT) scores.
-Freshmen generally rank in the upper half of their high school class.
+Entry into undergraduate work depends on student preparation for a major field of study, high school rank, and results of the Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores.
+Freshmen should rank in the upper half of their high school classes.

-Two categories of students are admitted to the baccalaureate program: basic baccalaureate students, who are high school graduates and are pursuing initial preparation for nursing, and registered nurse students, who are graduates of diploma or associate degree programs in nursing.
-Basic students and registered nurses who are graduates of diploma and associate degree nursing programs may apply for admission to the baccalaureate program at the Indianapolis, Northwest, and Southeast campuses, with selected courses in Bloomington.
+Two categories of students are admitted to the baccalaureate program: basic baccalaureate students, who are pursuing initial preparation for nursing, and registered nurse students, who are graduates of diploma or associate degree programs in nursing.
+Basic students and registered nurses may apply for admission to the baccalaureate program at the Indianapolis, Northwest, and Southeast campuses, with selected courses in Bloomington.
 Only registered nurses may complete the program at South Bend.

 The baccalaureate curriculum has two years of prerequisite courses followed by two years of upper division nursing courses.
-Courses in the nursing major are open only to students who have been certified into the nursing program.
+Upper division nursing courses are open only to students who have been certified into the nursing program.
 Prerequisite courses may be taken at any of the Indiana University campuses or may be accepted as transfer credits from other accredited institutions.
 The two years of upper division nursing courses may be taken at Southeast, Northwest and IUPUI campuses.
 South Bend offers upper division nursing courses to registered nurses.
 IUPUI offers some nursing courses on the Bloomington campus but to a limited number of students.
 Students at Bloomington must transfer to IUPUI, IUN or IUS in order to complete their upper division nursing major.